Next Steps to Enroll

 Apply for a visa

 Once you have confirmed your admission, received your I-20 or DS-2019 and paid the SEVIS fee, you can apply for your student visa.
-You can apply at any US consulate or embassy, but it may be more difficult outside of your country.
+You can apply at any US consulate or embassy, but it may be more difficult outside of your country of citizenship.

 - Complete the DS-160, the online application for a nonimmigrant visa.